 2 Lands and Surveys plans are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
 100).

+3 On the date as at which this compilation was prepared, the State Agreements Legislation Repeal Act 2013 s.
+7 had not come into operation.
+It reads as follows:

+7. Nickel Refinery (Western Mining Corporation Limited) Agreement Act 1968 repealed

+The Nickel Refinery (Western Mining Corporation Limited) Agreement Act 1968 is repealed.